Reads the "DNB_At_Sensor_Radiance_500m" dataset from a VNP46A1 granule into a STARS object.

 impacted_residences_income <- residences_income[cropped_no_highways, op = st_intersects]

-#All residences
+:#All residences

 histogram_residences_income <- ggplot(residences_income) +